howaboutwe/ruby-style-guide/README.md

 ## Metaprogramming

 * Do not mess around in core classes when writing libraries.
 (Do not monkey patch them.)
+In application code, a small amount is acceptable, provided the changes are truly globally applicable.

+* Monkey patch library classes as a last resort, and only to fix library bugs.
+Send those patches upstream, and include the URL of the pull request in a comment above the monkey patch, so it may one day be removed.

 * The block form of `class_eval` is preferable to the string-interpolated form.
   - when you use the string-interpolated form, always supply `__FILE__` and `__LINE__`, so that your backtraces make sense: